MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 ### **Overview**

-As an user/potential learner, there are a few things they would like to find out.
-For example, the history of the dojo, about the instructors, what kind of martial arts classes does the dojo provide.
-And the class timetable.
+As a user/potential learner, there are a few things they would like to find out.
+For example, the history of the dojo, about the instructors, what kind of martial arts classes does the dojo provide, and the class timetable.

 ### **User stories**